MeanderingProgrammer/render-markdown.nvim/README.md

     -- The level of logs to write to file: vim.fn.stdpath('state') .. '/render-markdown.log'
     -- Only intended to be used for plugin development / debugging log_level = 'error',
+    -- Print runtime of main update method
+    -- Only intended to be used for plugin development / debugging log_runtime = false,
     -- Filetypes this plugin will run on file_types = { 'markdown' },
     -- Out of the box language injections for known filetypes that allow markdown to be